 - Transplanting

-- Ensure young plants are hardened off before transplanting outdoors.
+- The young plants must be hardened off before you transplant them outdoors.

 Growing Conditions